stephenhazeltine/Documentation/source/AdobeAir_3min.rst

 -----------------

 We hope that this basic tutorial was useful to you.
 If you missed something, you can :download:`download the entire project <doc_static/DeskMetricsAirDemoApp.zip>` and make the things works by yourself :-)

+Also, don't forget to look the complete :doc:`DeskMetrics API documentation for Air <AdobeAir_API>`